-On initial recognition, a financial asset is classified as measured at amortised cost, FVOCI or FVTPL.
+On initial recognition, a financial asset is classified as measured at amortised cost, Fair Value through Other Comprehensive Income (FVOCI) or Fair Value Through Profit or Loss (FVTPL).

 Financial assets are not reclassified subsequent to their initial recognition unless the Company changes its business model for managing financial assets, in which case all affected financial assets are reclassified on the first day of the first reporting year following the change in the business.